ritishgumber/aws-snowball-user-guide/doc_source/glos-chap.md

 A representation of multiple [EC2 instance](#ec2instance)s that share similar characteristics, and that are treated as a logical grouping for the purposes of instance scaling and management\.

 **Availability Zone**<a name="AZ"></a>
-A distinct location within a [region](#region) that is insulated from failures in other Availability Zones, and provides inexpensive, low\-latency network connectivity to other Availability Zones in the same region\.
+A distinct location within a [Region](#region) that is insulated from failures in other Availability Zones, and provides inexpensive, low\-latency network connectivity to other Availability Zones in the same Region\.

 **AWS**
 See [Amazon Web Services \(AWS\)](#amazonwebservices).